ISCHEMIC STROKE / ACUTE THERAPY

 - neurological deficits may fluctuate; many patients with acute arterial occlusion will eventually progress if recanalization is not achieved (END – Early Neurological Deterioration)

-- CT perfusion with the RAPID system is a valuable tool for detecting peripheral occlusions
+- CT perfusion with the RAPID system is a valuable tool in the detection of peripheral occlusions

-- if IVT is not indicated due to regression of the deficit, the patient should be closely monitored throughout the whole thrombolytic window
+- if IVT is not indicated due to regression of the deficit, the patient should be closely monitored throughout the entire thrombolytic window

 - a mild non-disabling deficit should not be thrombolyzed (ESO guidelines 2021) (AHA/ASA 2019 III/B-R)